 This transition obviously came about rather quickly.
 But as someone who likes to make decisions with finality, I’m fully leaning into my new identity.

 Why?
-Mostly because the response to my new direction has been overwhelming positive!
+Mostly because the response to my new direction has been overwhelmingly positive!

 Success is not an indicator of what’s right